sg-developer-portal/TechBiz-Documentation-Clone/invite_users.md

 2. Click **Download Original**.

-3. Open the downloaded csv file, specify the required details and save the file.
+3. Open the downloaded xlsx file, specify the required details and save the file.

 4. In **Upload user list** section, click **Choose a file**.